fastify/fastify-swagger/README.md

           },
           minItems: 1,
           //
-          // Note that this is an Open API version 2 configuration option.
+          // Note that this is an OpenAPI version 2 configuration option.
 The
           // options changed in version 3.
           //
           // Put `collectionFormat` on the same property which you are defining